cuvva/terms/privacy.md

 You can find out more on where your information goes [here](https://github.com/cuvva/terms/blob/master/third-parties.md).

+## Lawful bases for processing your information

+Under the UK General Data Protection Regulation (UK GDPR), the lawful bases we rely on for processing your various information as set out above are:
+(a) **Your consent**.
+Where we rely on your consent to process your data, you’re able to remove your consent at any time.
+If you'd like to withdraw your consent, you can just let us know, or in the case of location, motion and telematics data, change your device setting.
+However, your ability to use us may be limited if we can’t access certain data.

+(b) **Our legitimate interest**.
+We need to process your information to:
+- Determine if we can cover you;
+- Calculate your pricing;
+- Help with any claims;
+- Provide better customer support;
+- Prevent fraud;
+- Process payments for Car Sharing features; and
+- Provide and improve our services in general.

 ## How long we keep your information for

 We'll keep your information only for as long as there's a need to.
 This includes retaining your personal data to: